ANSHRG04/ecommerce-lakehouse-project/README.md

-🛒 E-Commerce Analytics Lakehouse Project
+E-Commerce Analytics Lakehouse Project
-📌 Project Overview

 This project demonstrates the design and implementation of an end-to-end Data Lakehouse solution using Databricks, PySpark, SQL, and Delta Lake.

 The objective was to ingest raw e-commerce data, transform it through a Medallion Architecture (Bronze → Silver → Gold) pipeline, build business-ready analytical datasets, generate insights using Databricks Genie AI, and create interactive dashboards for business reporting.

-🚀 Tech Stack
+Tech Stack:

 Databricks
 PySpark
 SQL